sheikh-bilal/web-scraper/README.md

 # 🔍 Web Scrapers

-Automate business data collection from **Google Maps** and **LinkedIn** using Puppeteer.
-Quickly scrape company and business data, including names, addresses, contact details, ratings, and more — all exported to an Excel file.
+Automate business and media data collection from **Google Maps**, **LinkedIn**, and **YouTube** using Puppeteer and other powerful tools.
+Extract valuable information like company details, social profiles, and trending or searched video insights — all exported to structured Excel files.

 ---

 ## ✨ Features

+---

-### Google Maps Scraper
+### 📍 Google Maps Scraper

 - 🧠 Interactive: Prompt-based input for search term and headless mode
-- 🗺️ Google Maps navigation and search automation
+- 🗺️ Automates Google Maps navigation and result scraping
-- 📜 Smart scrolling to load all sidebar results
+- 📜 Smart scrolling to capture full listings
 - 📥 Extracts:
   - 🏢 Business Name
   - 📍 Address